Garth Hudson

-Eric Garth Hudson (August 2, 1937 – January 21, 2025) was a Canadian multi-instrumentalist best known as the keyboardist and occasional saxophonist for The Band.
+Eric Garth Hudson (August 2, 1937 – January 21, 2025) was a Canadian multi-instrumentalist best known as the keyboardist and occasional saxophonist for the Band.
 He was a principal architect of the group's sound and was described as "the most brilliant organist in the rock world" by Keyboard magazine.
-In 1994, Hudson was inducted into the Rock and Roll Hall of Fame as a member of The Band.
-He was its last surviving original member.
+In 1994, Hudson was inducted into the Rock and Roll Hall of Fame as a member of the Band.

 A master of the Lowrey organ, Hudson's other primary instruments were piano, accordion, electronic keyboards, and saxophones (soprano, alto, tenor, baritone, bass).
 He was a much-in-demand and respected session musician, performing with dozens of artists; Elton John has cited him as an early influence.
+By the time of his death in 2025, he was the Band's last surviving original member.

 Biography

 Early life

 Hudson was born in Windsor, Ontario, Canada, on August 2, 1937.
 His parents, Fred James Hudson and Olive Louella Pentland, were musicians.
 His mother played piano and accordion and sang.
 His father, a farm inspector who had fought as a fighter pilot in World War I, played drums, C melody saxophone, clarinet, flute and piano.
 Hudson moved with his family to London, Ontario, around 1940.
-Starting piano lessons at an early age, Hudson also played organ at his church and his uncle's funeral parlour, and performed country songs on the accordion.
+Starting piano lessons at an early age, Hudson also played organ at his Plymouth Brethren church and his uncle's funeral parlour, and performed country songs on the accordion.
 Classically trained in piano, music theory, harmony and counterpoint, Hudson wrote his first song at the age of eleven and first played professionally with dance bands in 1949, at the age of twelve.
 He attended Broughdale Public School and Medway High School before studying music (primarily Bach's chorales and The Well-Tempered Clavier) at the University of Western Ontario.
 During this period, he grew increasingly frustrated with the rigidity of the classical repertoire, leading him to drop out after a year.

 In 1956, he joined London band the Silhouettes.
 The group relocated to the Windsor/Detroit area where work was more plentiful.
 It was there, in 1958, that the Silhouettes joined with fellow Londoner Paul "London" Hutchins and became Paul London and the Capers.
 Hudson primarily played saxophone in the group, and some piano in a style inspired by Johnnie Johnson, but saw his first Lowrey organ at a show in Detroit and determined that he would get one.
 The group found moderate success and plenty of work, recording a few songs in Toronto in 1960, changing their name to "...Kapers" with a 'K', recording a few more songs at Chess Studios in Chicago.